louiswilliams/queueup-spotify/README.md

 Playlist Updates
 ----------------
 Any of the following Socket.io events may happen:

+From Server to Player
  - `disconnect`: The server has disconnected.
 You will no longer receive updates unless either you manually reconnect,  or Socket.io does so automatically.
  - `state_change`: The server has sent you a State object in the JSON format.
 See *State* object below.

+ From Player to Server
+ - 'client_play_pause': sent with a JSON object {'playing' : true/false}, requests that the server change the current play state

 Objects
 =======